stephaniereinders/BudgetTracker/README.md

                        transactions_notebook_name = 'checking')
 ```

-    checking.csv already exists.
-Do you want to use this file as your transactions notebook? (y/n): y

 ## View the current balance
 When we start an account, the initial balance is allocated to the budget categories as follows: 30% goes into the Housing category, 20% into Food, 25% into Car, 10% into Clothing, 10% into Entertainment, and the remaining amount, roughly 5% goes into the Miscellaneous category.
 Now that we have an account, we can view the balance.